AKSW/irbench/README.md

 # irbench
-Orbit (Open Information Retrieval Framework) is a general framework for testing, benchmarking and developing IR systems.
+An Open Information Retrieval Framework Benchmark for testing, benchmarking and developing IR systems.

 ## Benchmarking